arashnm80/arashnm80.github.io/quotes.md

 > My choice is not what I'm thinking, saying or writing but what I'm actually doing right now.

+> Time is the most precious asset and ultimate currency of my life and it's running out like a cup of coffee.

+> This life, this year, this year, this second

 > My time is limited, I'm not gonna waste it living someone else’s life.

-> I'm not gonna make money by renting out my time.
-I'm gonna do it by my mind.
+> I won't get rich by renting out my time.

 > Anybody can do it, question is who does?